MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rag.md

 Output is from Azure OpenAI, and it adds content from complex types.

 ```
-Absolutely!
-Here are a few hotels that offer complimentary breakfast:
+Here are a few hotels that offer complimentary breakfast and have rooms that sleep 4 people:

 1. **Head Wind Resort**
-   - **Description:** The best of old town hospitality combined with views of the river and cool breezes off the prairie.
-Enjoy a complimentary continental breakfast in the lobby, and free Wi-Fi throughout the hotel.
+   - **Description:** The best of old town hospitality combined with views of the river and
+   cool breezes off the prairie.
+Enjoy a complimentary continental breakfast in the lobby,
+   and free Wi-Fi throughout the hotel.
    - **Address:** 7633 E 63rd Pl, Tulsa, OK 74133, USA
    - **Tags:** Coffee in lobby, free Wi-Fi, view
    - **Room for 4:** Suite, 2 Queen Beds (Amenities) - $254.99

 2. **Double Sanctuary Resort**
-   - **Description:** 5-star Luxury Hotel - Biggest Rooms in the city. #1 Hotel in the area listed by Traveler magazine.
-Free WiFi, Flexible check in/out, Fitness Center & espresso in room.
+   - **Description:** 5-star Luxury Hotel - Biggest Rooms in the city. #1 Hotel in the area
+   listed by Traveler magazine.
+Free WiFi, Flexible check in/out, Fitness Center & espresso
+   in room.
 Offers continental breakfast.
    - **Address:** 2211 Elliott Ave, Seattle, WA 98121, USA
    - **Tags:** View, pool, restaurant, bar, continental breakfast
    - **Room for 4:** Suite, 2 Queen Beds (Amenities) - $254.99

 3. **Swan Bird Lake Inn**
    - **Description:** Continental-style breakfast featuring a variety of food and drinks.
    Locally made caramel cinnamon rolls are a favorite.
    - **Address:** 1 Memorial Dr, Cambridge, MA 02142, USA
    - **Tags:** Continental breakfast, free Wi-Fi, 24-hour front desk service
    - **Room for 4:** Budget Room, 2 Queen Beds (City View) - $85.99

 4. **Gastronomic Landscape Hotel**
-   - **Description:** Known for its culinary excellence under the management of William Dough, offers continental breakfast.
+   - **Description:** Known for its culinary excellence under the management of William Dough,
+   offers continental breakfast.
    - **Address:** 3393 Peachtree Rd, Atlanta, GA 30326, USA
    - **Tags:** Restaurant, bar, continental breakfast
    - **Room for 4:** Budget Room, 2 Queen Beds (Amenities) - $66.99